Ireland ‘out of step’ with rest of Europe on overseas travel, says Ryanair CEO

 Refunds

 Passengers who did not fly because of the public health recommendations will not receive a refund, he said.
-Those who had their flights cancelled and opted for a cash refund will get their cash back.
+Those who had their flights cancelled and opted for a cash refund will get their cash back, Mr Wilson said.

-To date Ryanair has gotten through almost 50 per cent of the backlog of refunds.
-Mr Wilson pointed out that 30 million passengers were discommoded at that time and it is taking time to get through the backlog.
+To date Ryanair has worked through almost 50 per cent of the backlog of refunds.
+Mr Wilson said 30 million passengers were discommoded at that time and it is taking time to get through the backlog.

 “We’re back in the air because we want to fly, we want to get back to normal.”